Boston College vs. East Carolina Military Bowl NCAA Football Odds, Plays and Insights | December 27, 2021

 Over/Under Insights

-- Boston College has combined with its opponents to put up more than 51.5 points in three of 11 games this season.

-- East Carolina's games have gone over 51.5 points in seven of 12 chances this season.

-- Monday's over/under is 2.9 points lower than the two team's combined 54.4 points per game average.
+- Monday's total is 2.9 points lower than the two team's combined 54.4 points per game average.

-- The 48.5 combined points per game that these two squads have allowed this season are three fewer than the 51.5 over/under in this contest.
+- These two squads combine to surrender 48.5 points per game, three fewer than this contest's over/under.

-- Eagles games this season feature an average total of 54.8 points, a number 3.3 points higher than Monday's over/under.
+- The Eagles and their opponents have scored an average of 54.8 points per game in 2021, 3.3 more than Monday's total.

-- In 2021, games involving the Pirates have averaged a total of 57.4 points, 5.9 more than the set over/under in this contest.

 Boston College Stats and Trends

-- Boston College has five wins against the spread in 12 games this season.
+- Boston College has played 12 games, with five wins against the spread.

-- The Eagles have covered the spread once this season when favored by 3 points or more (in three chances).

-- Boston College's games this year have hit the over three times in 11 opportunities (27.3%).

-- Boston College is 3-1 against the spread and 5-0 overall in games when it scores more than 26.3 points.
+- Boston College is 3-1 against the spread and 5-0 overall this season when the team puts up more than 26.3 points.

-- In games that Boston College totals more than 394.7 yards, the team is 2-1 against the spread and 4-0 overall.
+- When Boston College amasses over 394.7 yards, the team is 2-1 against the spread and 4-0 overall.

-- The Eagles have 17 giveaways this season, while the Pirates have 22 takeaways .
+- The Eagles have turned the ball over 17 times this season, five fewer than the Pirates have forced (22).

 - Find the latest spread and moneyline odds for Boston College at SISportsbook.